CarloLucibello/Erdos.jl/README.md

 structure itself.
 Such data lends itself to storage in more traditional and better-optimized mechanisms.

-Additional functionalities can be found in the companion package [LightGraphsExtras.jl](https://github.com/JuliaGraphs/LightGraphsExtras.jl).

 ## Documentation
-Full documentation available at [GitHub Pages](https://juliagraphs.github.io/LightGraphs.jl/latest).
+Full documentation available at [GitHub Pages](https://juliagraphs.github.io/FatGraphs.jl/latest).
 Documentation for methods is also available via the Julia REPL help system.

 ## Core Concepts